playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 However, did you know that adding `*` next to a directive turns it into a "Structural Directive"?

-By doing so, you're telling the directive to wrap the element inside of an `ng-template` to use later.
+By doing so, you're telling the directive to wrap the element inside an `ng-template` to use later.

 This: